enunez2/About-Me/README.md

 #

   # Name of your site (displayed in the header)
- -name: Libby Hemphill
+ -name: Elissa Nunez
  +name: Research Methods in Digital Humanities Fall 2016

   # Short bio or description (displayed in the header)
- -description: instructor for HUM 380-COM 601
+ -description: student in HUM 380
- +description: class blog for HUM 380-COM 601. photo credit Worcester Polytechnic Institute.
+ +description: class blog for HUM 380-COM 601

   # URL of your avatar or profile pic (you could use your GitHub profile pic)
  -avatar: https://avatars3.githubusercontent.com/u/182478?v=3&s=460